-Pr.
-IS 355, Junior standing.
 An introduction to the principles of data communication, including common carrier usage, transmission coding, and communication systems hardware.
 Basic interfaces and protocols are also introduced.

-460. Systems Analysis (5):

-Pt., IS 356, Senior standing.
-Analysis and initial design of information flow systems for management control and decision making, including coordination of flows from all functional areas of the business enterprise.

-465. Computer Simulation for Business Decisions (5):
+- 460. Systems Analysis (5).
+Pr., IS 356, senior standing . - Analysis and initial design of information flow systems for management control and decision making, including coordination of flows from all functional areas of the business enterprise. - 465.
+Computer Simulation for Business Decisions (5).
 Pr., senior standing.
-Introduction to numerical techniques necessary for conducting experiments on a digital computer, which involves certain types of mathematical or logical models that describe the behavior of a business or economic system.

-470. Systems Design and Implementation (5):

-Pr., IS 460, Senior standing.
+Introduction to numerical techniques necessary for conducting experiments on a digital computer, which involves certain types of mathematical or logical models that describe the behavior of a business or economic system. - 470.
+Systems Design and Implementation (5).
+Pr., IS 460, senior standing.
 Application of computer programming and system development concepts, principles, and practices to a comprehensive system development design.
-Topics include input/output specifications, program coding, file organization, implementation and testing, documentation, and performance measurement and control.

-480. Management Information Systems (5):

-Pr. all IS core courses, Senior standing.
+Topics include input/output specifications, program coding, file organization, implementation and testing, documentation, and performance - 480.
+Management Information Systems (5).
+Pr., all IS core courses, senior standing.
 Study of the multidimensional interaction of the business organization and the various information subsystems.
-Considers the behavioral, organizational, and social issues associated with information flow in business.
+Considers the behavioral, organizational, and social issues associated with information flow in business. - 490.
+Special Problems (1-5).
+Pr., junior standing .

-Pr., Junior standing.
 Variable content in the information systems area.